Types of mattresses explained

 Article navigation

 Various studies suggest that the type of mattress you choose can affect your sleep quality.
-But research is limited regarding which type of mattress provides optimal comfort and support.
-This is because no single mattress type is suitable for everyone.
+However, research on the ideal mattress type for comfort and support remains limited.
+This is because there isn’t one type of mattress suitable for everyone.
 Sleep is personal and unique to each individual.
 What one person finds comfortable, someone else may find uncomfortable.

-This guide provides an overview of common types of mattresses to help improve your understanding and narrow down your options.
+This guide provides an overview of common types of sprung and foam mattresses to help improve your understanding and narrow down your options.

 Sprung mattresses

-Spring interiors are commonly used in mattresses to provide the support layer.
-Wire thickness, the number of coils, height and shape of the springs affect how a sprung mattress feels and performs.
-Although there are many variations and names for spring interiors, they often fall into two types – open coil or pocket springs.
+Mattresses commonly use spring interiors to provide the underlying support.
+Wire thickness, the number of coils, the height and shape of the springs affect how a sprung mattress feels and performs.

 Open coil

-Coil springs are widely used in mattresses and tend to be cheaper than other types of mattresses as they can be mass-produced at a low production cost.
-An open coil unit is formed from a single piece of wire wrapped around to create a series of large springs which are interconnected together.
+Coil springs are widely used in mattresses and tend to be cheaper than other mattress types as they can be mass-produced inexpensively.
+An open coil unit is formed from a single piece of wire wrapped around to create a series of large springs that are interconnected.

-Movement is transferred across the entire surface of the mattress, meaning that sleeping partners are likely to disturb each other when they turn over in bed.
-An open coil mattress will typically feel firmer and bouncier than other types of mattresses.
+Movement is transferred across the entire mattress surface, meaning that sleeping partners will likely disturb each other when they move in bed.
+An open coil mattress will typically feel firmer and bouncier than other mattresses.

-As open coil mattresses are inexpensive, they are ideal for shoppers looking for a mattress on a budget, perhaps for a spare bedroom or a growing teenager.
-However, other types of mattresses provide superior comfort and support.
+Open coil mattresses are ideal for budget-conscious shoppers, such as those looking for a bed for the spare room or a growing teenager.
+However, other mattress types offer better comfort and support.

 open coil spring unit inside mattress